MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-view.md

    :::image type="content" source="media/data-retention-advanced-find.png" alt-text="Select change to retained data on the advanced find pane.":::
 1. Select the tables and search filters you want, and then select **Apply**.
 More information: [Advanced find in model-driven apps](../../user/advanced-find.md)

-If you need to retrieve long term data from multiple related tables, such as the account table, which has an associated retained case, first use Advanced Find retrieve the retained case row.
+If you need to retrieve long term data from multiple related tables, such as the account table, which has an associated retained case table, first use Advanced Find retrieve the retained case row.
 Then use the **Casenumber** column and use Advanced Find to retrieve the account row that contains the case number.

 ## View retained data using a flow